maciejhirsz/logos/book/src/unicode-support.md

 The easiest thing to change is how logos accepts an input.
 By adding the `#[logos(utf8 = false)]` attribute to your token enum, you instruct logos to accept a byte slice for input instead.
 This, by itself, doesn't change matching behavior at all.
-The regular expressions are all still compiled with unicode support, `.` matching a single character rather than a byte, etc. If all you did was add that attribute and you called the lexer with `Token::lexer(input.as_bytes())`, then you would get the exact same output as before.
+The regular expressions are all still compiled with Unicode support, `.` matching a single character rather than a byte, etc. If all you did was add that attribute and you called the lexer with `Token::lexer(input.as_bytes())`, then you would get the exact same output as before.

 ## Matching bytes rather than Unicode codepoints
-If you want to ignore unicode altogether and match ASCII, raw bytes, or whatever esoteric character encoding you want, you can compile your regular expressions with unicode mode off.
-This can be done by either removing the unicode flag manually with `(?-u)` in your regular expression, or if you supply the pattern as a byte string, like `#[regex(b"my.*pattern")]` then logos will turn off the flag for you.
+If you want to ignore Unicode altogether and match ASCII, raw bytes, or whatever esoteric character encoding you want, you can compile your regular expressions with Unicode mode off.
+This can be done by either removing the Unicode flag manually with `(?-u)` in your regular expression, or if you supply the pattern as a byte string, like `#[regex(b"my.*pattern")]` then logos will turn off the flag for you.
 See the [`regex` docs](https://docs.rs/regex/latest/regex/#grouping-and-flags) for more